 Being of Italian origin, there are a few exceptions to my “no fry” rule and it usually occurs around Christmas time.

-One of them is Struffoli.
+One of these fried Italian cookies we love is Struffoli.
 You have probably heard of these being referred to as Italian Honey Balls.
 This is a no yeast dough that is formed into little balls and then deep fried for just a few minutes.
 As they are frying, they puff up to become light and crispy.
 They are then drenched in honey.

 Have you started drooling?
 I know I am…